-#1 Playa Maderas
+1. Playa Maderas

-- Cons: Can get crowded, stingrays
+- Cons: Can get crowded, presence of stingrays

-Located only a 15-minute walk from our surf camp in Nicaragua, Playa Maderas is the bee’s knees for surfers of all skill levels.
+Located only a 15-minute walk from our surf camp in Nicaragua, Playa Maderas is one of the undisputed top spots for surfers of all skill levels.
 For this reason, it’s considered one of the more popular surf beaches in Nicaragua.
 With friendly rollers close to shore that are perfect for those just learning to stand up.

-2# Playa Hermosa
+2. Playa Hermosa

-- Pros: Somewhat secluded, waves for all skill levels, laidback vibe, wide-open beach
+- Pros: Somewhat secluded, waves for all skill levels, laidback vibe, wide-open beach.

-3# Playa Remanso
+3. Playa Remanso

-- Pros: Close to town, lots of peaks to choose from, righthand pointbreak in bigger swells
+- Pros: Close to town, lots of peaks to choose from, righthand pointbreak in bigger swells.

-- Cons: Close to town, lack of beach on high tide
+- Cons: Close to town, lack of beach on high tide.

-#4 Playa Santana
+4. Playa Santana